jzarca01/awesome-food/readme.md

 - [Edamam](https://developer.edamam.com/) - API developer portal for Nutrition Analysis, Food Database Lookup, Recipe Search API and others.
 - [RecipePuppy](http://www.recipepuppy.com/about/api/) - This api lets you search through recipe puppy database of over a million recipes by keyword and/or by search query.
 - [node-ubereats](https://github.com/jzarca01/node-ubereats) - A work in progress API for Uber Eats.
+- [node-simplefeast](https://github.com/jzarca01/node-simplefeast) - An API Wrapper for the app Simple Feast.

 ### Only available for French market